-Since its frontier beginnings 1519 and incorporation 1852 the City of Corpus Christi has always been a pathway to The Americas and is intrinsically linked to its bays, rivers creeks, estuaries and waterways.
+Since its frontier beginnings in 1519 and incorporation in 1852, the City of Corpus Christi has always been a pathway to The Americas and is intrinsically linked to its bays, rivers, creeks, estuaries and waterways.
 The Port of Corpus Christi currently is the sixth largest U.S. port and deepest inshore port on the Gulf of Mexico.
-To this day these waters play an increasingly important role in the economic stability and success of the City.
-In 2005 it was ranked as the 47th largest in the world by cargo tonnage, principally handling oil and agricultural products.
-The bay is also a significant draw for tourism, both on the north shore as well as the downtown recreational areas, particularly around Cole and Ropes Parks beaches.
+To this day these waters play an increasingly important role in the economic stability and success of the City of Corpus Christi.
+In 2005, it was ranked as the 47th largest in the world by cargo tonnage, principally handling oil and agricultural products.
+Corpus Christi Bay is also a significant draw for tourism, both on the north shore as well as the downtown recreational areas, particularly around Cole and Ropes Parks beaches.